penndb-graph/pg-view/README.md

 # PGVIEW: Implementation Strategies for Views over Property Graphs

  * This repository includes the codes and datasets for PGVIEW.
 Paper Link: [TBD].
+ * For a detailed description of the datasets, workloads, views, and queries used in the experiment, please refer to [this page](docs/workload.md).

 ## Installation